Zenoh Plugin

 transport.unicast.qos.enabled |

-Whether to enable Quality of Service (note: cannot be enabled simultaneously with lowlatency) |
+Whether to enable quality of service.
+Note that it cannot be enabled simultaneously with lowlatency |

 true |